Office of the President

 summer-camps.jpg

-Also in August, the SoAS held its ninth edition of the annual free summer camps online, which have become a staple of the school’s social engagement and outreach initiatives.
-This year, in addition to the translation, English creative and speech writing, computing, nutrition and food science, chemistry, the program introduced the new mathematics camp.
+Also in August, SoAS held its ninth edition of the annual free summer camps online, which have become a staple of the school’s social engagement and outreach initiatives.
+This year, in addition to translation, English creative and speech writing, computing, nutrition and food science, chemistry, the program introduced the new mathematics camp.

 Before the start of the 2021 fall semester, the School of Arts and Sciences announced a new structure that merged the departments of Communication Arts, English, History and Humanities into the Department of Communication, Arts and Languages, and the departments Social Sciences and Education into the Department of Social and Education Sciences.
 It also introduced the new Department of Liberal Education, which services the entire LAU community.
 The restructure aims to ensure multidisciplinary pedagogy through liberal education and to empower the arts programs while maintaining a steady growth of the sciences programs.